AechPro/distrib-rl/README.md

 # Distributed Reinforcement Learning
-A platform to perform on-policy Reinforcement Learning with multiple simultaneous computers.
+A platform to perform on-policy Reinforcement Learning with multiple asynchronous computers.
 The platform's structure is such that all data from connected workers is routed to a Redis server, where a learner consumes the available data and uses it to compute updates to a policy and Value Function estimator.
 These models are then passed to Redis so workers can update their local copies.